 Eating a balanced breakfast may help prevent overeating at later meals.
 Instead of eating five pieces of matzo with cream cheese on Passover mornings, choose plain Greek yogurt mixed with fresh fruit and a few small pieces of whole-wheat matzo for added crunch.
 Another great choice comes right off the leftovers of your Seder table: the hard-boiled egg.
-Or, try an omelet with added vegetables for a great source of protein and fiber.
+Or, try an omelet with added vegetables for a source of protein and some dietary fiber.

 Aim for Balance

 While you may not be able to avoid eating the late-night feast during the Seders, you can aim for balanced meals throughout the day to prevent overeating in the evening.
 Choose moderate portions of fruit and vegetables with low-fat dairy or a lean protein food for your meals and snacks to help you meet different nutrient needs for the day.

 Plan for Dessert

 If you choose to include treats, be sure you are making a mindful choice.
 It’s easy to overeat and reach for more on an impulse.